 Supporting students arriving from 40 different communities, Shore families make use of five bus routes originating in Andover, Marblehead, Newburyport, Lexington, and Gloucester.
 Further detail regarding bus routes can be found here.
 Other families will complete drop-off and pick-up while many still coordinate carpools with other families from their town.
 Shore is happy to help families contact each for help within their geographic area and to avail themselves of parents with years of driving wisdom to share!

-Shore’s comprehensive tuition is designed to be all-inclusive.
-Fees for classroom supplies, field trips, snacks and lunch, school photos, and the like are already accounted for in the figures listed.
+Shore’s tuition is designed to include the cost of classroom supplies, field trips, school photos, and the like are already accounted for in the figures listed.
 Only those supplies that vary by individual need, such as Upper School books or athletic clothing, are billed above and beyond Shore’s comprehensive tuition.

 Our aim to help children grow from their experiences.
 Within the classrooms of the Lower School or the advisee groups of the Upper School, Shore works hard both to articulate our daily expectations for children and to responsively engage them in problem solving.
 For individual discipline, children are addressed quickly and personally; our desire is not to remove them from their peer group.
 Repeated or more serious circumstances will bring a student into the presence of their Division Head and quickly involve parents.